marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    onboardingTasks.push(context.df.callActivity("WelcomeEmailActivity", context.bindingData.input))
    ```

-   > 🔎 **Observation** - Comparing this call of activities with the one of the chaining we see that the call itself remains the same, but we omit the key word `yield` and therefore do not trigger the generator functionality used in the chaining scenario.
-This enables the parallel execution.
+   > 🔎 **Observation** - Comparing this call of Activity Functions with the one of the chaining we see that the call itself remains the same, but we omit the key word `yield` and therefore do not trigger the generator functionality used in the chaining scenario.

    > 📝 **Tip** - You can also make use of the retry functionality available on the `context.df` object to call the Activity Function.

-5. Start the parallel execution via `Task.all` of the activities, fetch the result data and return it:
+5. Start the parallel execution of the Activity Functions via `Task.all`, fetch the result data and return it:

    ```typescript
     const result = yield context.df.Task.all(onboardingTasks)

     return result
    ```

-   > 🔎 **Observation** - In contrast to the single activity calls that we did not `yield`, we yielded the task execution.
+   > 🔎 **Observation** - In contrast to the single Activity Function calls, we yielded the overall task execution.
 We get back a task that won't complete until all activities have completed.
 This is the same concept as `Promise.all` in JavaScript.
 The difference is that the tasks could be running on multiple virtual machines concurrently, and the Durable Functions extension ensures that the end-to-end execution is resilient to process recycling.

 ### Implementation of the Activity Functions

-Next we implement the three activities we triggered via the orchestrator.
+Next we implement the three Activity Function we triggered via the Orchestrator Function.
 As described above we will only mimic the different process steps and not execute real calls of backend services.

 #### Steps